The Facts about Tuition Tax Credit Scholarships

 Sources: Oklahoma Equal Opportunity Scholarship Act, Opportunity Scholarship Fund Legislative Report, Catholic Schools Opportunity Scholarship Fund, Institute on Taxation and Economic Policy

 Far more transparency is needed for the Opportunity Scholarship Act.
-Consistent with reporting requirements for similar programs found in other states including Arizona and Alabama, HB 1247 by Rep. Mark McBride would require the scholarship-granting organizations to annually report and for the Oklahoma Tax Commission to make available on its website:
+Consistent with reporting requirements for similar programs found in other states including Arizona and Alabama.
+HB 1247 by Rep. Mark McBride was folded into SB 407 and would require the scholarship-granting organizations to annually report and for the Oklahoma Tax Commission to make available on its website:

 - The name and address of the scholarship-granting organization.